 You need to qualify with your own credit

-If you have poor credit, a cosigner can help you get approved for a refinancing loan.
+If you have poor credit, a cosigner can help you get approved for a refinancing loan from one of the private student loan lenders.
 The cosigner uses their strong credit profile to vouch for you, the borrower, while also being on the hook for the loan should you stop paying.
 Without a cosigner, you’ll need to get approved on your own creditworthiness.
-Typically, your credit score needs to be 660 or above to qualify.
+Typically, your credit score needs to be a minimum of 660 or above to qualify.
+If you have a good credit score, you may have more student loan lender options and competitive rates.

 You can check your credit score through the credit bureaus, Experian, Equifax or TransUnion.
 Every 12 months, you can also request a free credit report from each bureau through AnnualCreditReport.com.